Loop Electrosurgical Excision Procedure (LEEP) for Abnormal Cervical Cell Changes

 LEEP is done in a doctor's office, a clinic, or a hospital.
 It takes only a few minutes.
 You can go home after the procedure.

-You should be able to go back to your normal routine in 1 to 3 days.
+You can probably return to your normal routine in about a week.
 How long it takes you to recover will depend on how much was done.

 What To Expect